about

 A.

 Working on dominant brands in a category (sometimes with century-old legacy companies), they tend to be less focused on $ growth and scaling due to their global dominance.
-The key focal points are usually how they’re pacing against category and global GDP growth vs. currency fluctuations across regions… and also emerging/ competitive innovations.
+The key focal points are usually how they’re pacing against category and global GDP growth vs. currency fluctuations across regions… and also emerging or competitive innovations.
 These tend to reveal where changes are needed to ensure market dominance is maintained.
 The domestic companies, startups and non-profits I’ve been exposed to, however, tend to be more concerned with attracting resources, scalability and capacity building (in that order) where addressing one gives rise to issues in the next.

 Q.